NIS2Cyber Governance6-minute read·Marcin Pajdzik·June 2026

 Article 20 requires ongoing management body oversight.
 The reporting cycle, content and accountability should be defined before programme close and maintained as a standing governance function.

 The operating model should be a programme deliverable, scoped from the outset and built in parallel with the remediation workstreams.
-An organisation that defers this design to programme close will not have the governance attention or the programme structure to do it properly.
+An organisation that defers this design to programme close will lack the governance attention and programme structure to produce an adequate result.

 Each function that will operate after programme close needs to specify three things: who is accountable and on what reporting line, how performance is evidenced, and what triggers a review.
 The programme should answer these questions for each function before it closes.